Latin America: The land of sleeping giants

-Emerging markets will dominate the iGaming conversation throughout 2023, and the Latin American market is home to multiple new opportunities.
+Emerging markets will dominate the iGaming conversation throughout 2024, and the Latin American market is home to multiple new opportunities.
 Keep reading for an overview of regulations and revenues from Mexico to Brazil and get an idea of the region’s tremendous potential.

-Latin America is a land of promise for the iGaming industry.
+Latam is a land of promise for the iGaming industry.
 Markets that have already chosen to regulate online casinos and sportsbooks are seeing stable growth in the sector, and countries with favorable regulations on the horizon are anticipating astonishing levels of growth in the near future.

 The regulatory status of online gambling varies across the continent.
-Some countries, such as Ecuador and Brazil, currently prohibit all forms of gambling — with an understanding that online gambling is included — except for state lotteries.
+Some countries currently prohibit all forms of gambling — with an understanding that online gambling is included — except for state lotteries.
 In other countries, while it is not officially regulated, it is not actively prohibited either.
+And, of course, there is a growing number of countries that regulate some or all forms of gambling.

 The country also regulates gambling advertising.
 Advertisements may not feature or target minors, and may not be deceitful or misleading.
 Only authorized operators may advertise their services in the country.